waymondrang/echelon/commands/readme.md

 # `Stock`

 The `stock` command is the most complex and newest command in Echelon.
-Using real time stock data and MongoDB, users can trade stocks and watch their investments grow (hopefully).
+Using real time stock data and MongoDB, users can trade stocks and compete with their friends to become the richest (or poorest) stock trader!

 ## Requirements